pauldex/sqlalchemy-firebird/README.rst

     firebird+<driver_name>://<username>:<password>@<host>:<port>/<database_path>[?charset=UTF8&key=value&key=value...]

-Example connection strings from a configuration file:
+Note the only differences between the Linux and Windows versions of the following example configuration strings is that the Linux paths begin with '//home/testuser' while the Windows paths begin with 'c:/':

-- Firebird server installed locally using the default port
+- The simplest configuration string is for the Firebird server installed locally using the default port.

 ::